afpineda/OpenSourceSimWheelESP32/src/QualityControls/UnitTests/NimBLEimplTest/README.md

 Not applicable to USB implementation.

-1. Go to the bluetooth page of the control panel.
+1. Go to the Bluetooth page of the control panel.
 Look for the device.
 2. Check battery level.
 Must show a decreasing number from 100% down to 50%, then up to 100% again.

 ### Buttons

 1. Buttons should be pressed and released every second.
-Pressed buttons must follow this timed pattern:
+   If buttons are numbered starting with #1, pressed buttons must follow this timed pattern :
-   - Buttons #1 and #64 are pressed at the same time.
+   - Buttons #1 and #65 are pressed at the same time.
-   - Previous buttons are released and buttons #2 and #65 are pressed at the same time.
+   - Previous buttons are released and buttons #2 and #66 are pressed at the same time.
-   - Previous buttons are released and buttons #3 and #66 are pressed at the same time.
+   - Previous buttons are released and buttons #3 and #67 are pressed at the same time.
-   - The pattern continues until buttons #32 and #128 are pressed.
+   - The pattern continues until buttons #64 and #128 are pressed.
    - Then, the pattern starts again.
 2. Restart this test if something is missed.
 3. Point-of-view control (aka "Hat switch" or "POV") must follow this pattern in a loop:
-   - None pressed
+   - Not pressed
    - Up
    - Up-right
    - Right